 - Regulate thyroid

-In the eyes of Traditional Chinese Medicine, a placenta is rich in Qi (life force energy).
-Scientific research shows placenta contains B12, iron, zinc, and hormones (i.e. estrogen, oxytocin, cortisone, interferon).
+In the eyes of Traditional Chinese Medicine (TCM) placenta is rich in Qi (life force energy).
+Scientific research shows the placenta contains B12, iron, zinc, and natural hormones (i.e. estrogen, oxytocin, cortisone, interferon).

-In my opinion, a new mom’s capsules are best taken by her, and her alone, in the weeks after birth.
-Then I recommend she save any remaining capsules for menopause.
-I suggest this because her body made the placenta that made her capsules so she is the most receptive to the hormones in that placenta … a perfect lock ‘n key match.
+In my opinion, a new mom’s capsules are best taken by her alone in the weeks after birth.
+Then she can save any remaining capsules for her own menopause.
+Because her body made the placenta that made her capsules, she will be the most receptive to the hormones in that placenta.
+They are a perfect lock ‘n key match 😉

-I have had a handful of clients share their capsules or tincture with someone in the thralls of menopause and they had good results.
-If you didn’t encapsulate your placenta (not all of us do!) and do not know of a new mother willing to share her placenta capsules 🙂 and in need of hormonal support during menopause, check out the following ideas.
+Still, I have clients who share their capsules (or tincture) with someone who is having a tough time in menopause and I hear they have good results.
+If you didn’t encapsulate your placenta (not all of us do!) and want hormonal support during menopause, check out the following ideas.